abdallahmehiz/progres/README.md

 ## Notes

 - The app is not an official supported client for the services of Progres.
-- The app was made with not intentions to disrupt or damage Progres.
+- The app was made with no intentions to disrupt or damage Progres or its services.
 - This project has was made for educational purposes and is not affiliated with Progres.

 ## Disclaimer